Toolify

 What factors affect credit card eligibility?

-The five main factors are: (1) Credit score — typically the most important factor, accounting for 40-50% of the decision; (2) Monthly income — banks verify you can repay; (3) Payment history — missed payments in the past 12-24 months significantly reduce approval chances; (4) Debt-to-income (DTI) ratio — lower existing debt improves eligibility; (5) Employment status — salaried employment generally scores higher than self-employed or unemployed.
+Five main factors: (1) Credit score — most important, accounting for 40-50% of the decision; (2) Monthly income — banks verify you can repay; (3) Payment history — missed payments significantly reduce approval chances; (4) Debt-to-income ratio — lower existing debt improves eligibility; (5) Employment status — salaried employment scores higher than self-employed.

 Can a student get a credit card with no credit history?

-Yes, but options vary by country.
-In the USA: student credit cards (Discover Student, Capital One Student) are designed for thin credit files — some require no credit history.
-In the UK: Aqua and Barclaycard offer starter cards for no-history applicants.
+Yes.
+In the USA: student credit cards (Discover Student, Capital One Student) are designed for thin credit files.
+In the UK: Aqua and Barclaycard offer starter cards.
 In India: students can get add-on cards on parent accounts or apply for secured cards against a fixed deposit.
 In Canada: secured cards from Home Trust or Capital One work for students with no credit history.

 How long does a credit card application take to get approved?

 Online applications typically give instant decisions in 60 seconds for straightforward cases.
-If flagged for manual review, decisions take 3-7 business days.
-Banks in India (HDFC, SBI, ICICI) usually deliver physical cards within 7-10 days after approval.
+Manual review takes 3-7 business days.
+Banks in India typically deliver cards within 7-10 days after approval.
 US banks like Chase or Amex typically deliver in 5-7 business days.
-UK banks usually take 5-10 working days for the card to arrive.

 What is a good debt-to-income ratio for credit card approval?

-A DTI (Debt-to-Income) ratio below 36% is generally considered healthy by US lenders.
+A DTI ratio below 36% is considered healthy by US lenders.
 Below 43% is the typical cutoff for most card issuers.
-In the UK, lenders look at affordability rather than a strict DTI percentage.
 In India, banks prefer your EMI obligations to be under 40-50% of monthly income.
-The lower your DTI, the better your credit card eligibility regardless of country.
+The lower your DTI, the better your eligibility.

 Related Free Financial Tools